-This video talks about QBO format Output options.
+This tutorial explains about the output QBO format options.

-So, if you are using the converter, that converts to QBO format, which is Bank2QBO, CSV2QBO, PDF2QBO, QIF2QBO, and others, then you would have this QBO tab here, that you have to use to set right QBO parameters.
+So, if you are using the converter, that converts to the QBO format, such as the ProperConvert app, then you would have this QBO tab here, that you have to use to set the right QBO parameters.
 They are like complement transaction data, QBO files have transaction data plus additional things, that are related to the whole file.

 And you can start typing your bank name, for example, "Capital One" and you would see this bank is listed several times: there's one option for the Credit card, another option for the Checking account.

 So, make sure, for example, "Wells Fargo Bank" (03000) allows all Credit account types and this is more than a bank label, it does mean anything, so you could have the "Wells Fargo Bank" label for the QBO file, but then you would select any account in QuickBooks, like Checking account, you would select any account to import your transactions into.
 Many users want to set the bank name to match, what they have in QuickBooks, but it's not necessary.
 The more important thing is to have the code to be allowed.
 Don't use code, that said 'not allowed' and don't use codes, that are not allowed for your Account type.
 So, for Checking, you cannot use a code, that lists only a Credit card.

 Another setting for the QBO file: you can set the Balance and you can use these settings, like 'Deterministic References', 'Regenerate References', 'Allow non-numeric checks', 'Allow empty name', and 'Separate splits'.
 These are advanced settings.
 See another step-by-step tutorial about these settings.
 Suggest: not changing them, unless you specifically know, that you want to use them a specific way.